DMLN-Monadology/css_demo/readme.md

 The website users will be able to see the implemtation of the following CSS features:

-- [ ] 2 and 3-dimensional rotation w and w/o perspective.
+- [ ] 2 and 3-dimensional rotation.
 - [ ] Modals.
 - [ ] Flip cards.
 - [ ] Boxes.